richardforth/macrobuddy/README.md

 # Testing Macros can cause undefined behaviour / data loss

-If you mis-time an action, it is possible that undefined behaviour can occur, including data loss.
+If you mis-time an action, it is possible that undefined behaviour can occur when running macros, including data loss.

+If the macro isnt too long you can usually back out changes to files with CTRL+z, providing the file hasnt been saved /closed as part of the macro

-I am not going to be held liable for your mistakes in programming your macros.
+I am not going to be held liable for your mistakes in programming your macros or your use of this program.

+See MIT License Terms in "LICENSE"